mwojnars/schemat/README.md

 - **Object-oriented JSON encoding** for transmission and storage that can serialize application objects while preserving their behavior and identity as expressed by their class and category(ies).
-  Every object can be freely transmitted and shared between the server and the client, which allows for seamless integration of the front-end and back-end code within a single object or category.
+  Objects can be freely transmitted and shared between the server and the client, which facilitates seamless integration of the front-end and back-end code within a single object or category.

 - **Schema-awareness** of application objects through their (optional) assignment to **categories**, where each category defines a Javascript-based object schema with support for: